ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 ## Use cases

-Out of the box, the [[= product_name_base =]] AI Actions add-on comes with two action types that can help you roganization with the following tasks.
+Out of the box, the [[= product_name_base =]] AI Actions add-on comes with two action types that can help your oganization with the following tasks.
-Before you can start start using these features, some preliminary setup is required, which includes configuring access to an AI service.
+However, before you can start using these features, some preliminary setup is required, which includes configuring access to an AI service.

 ### Refining text